Skip to main content

 Skagit BankBurlington60Closure

-Leading the list was Skagit Bank at its Burlington facility, reporting 60 affected workers.
+The largest notice was filed by Skagit Bank at its Burlington facility, reporting 60 affected workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across Washington, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Washington, with filings falling below both recent and year-ago levels.
 The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.